GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

    **Note:** By default, the driver allocates a maximum of 75 MB video memory per Shader Engine to capture RGP profiles.
 The driver allocates 300 MB video memory for the single shader engine with instruction tracing enabled.
+   As of v2.6 this can now be configured in the workflow settings.

 Graphics APIs, RDNA and GCN hardware, and operating systems
 ---------------------------------------------------------------------